 Here’s a piece of work that will change the way you look at toilet rolls forever.
 A zoo, complete with swinging monkeys and visitors has been crafted inside the inner, cardboard tube.

 This is a paper, aluminum and ink sculpture inspired by maps of crude oil and natural gas pipelines.

 Junior Jacquet folds and scrunches to make realistic faces out of – yes, you guessed it – toilet rolls.

 A room is transformed beyond recognition and all scale is lost as it’s covered in small sheets of paper.

 Yulia Brodskaya is one of the more widely recognised paper artists in this list, her work having been used in advertising and other commercial projects.
 She folds and rolls brightly coloured paper to create vibrant visual feasts.

-Michael Velliquette is an absolutely prolific artist who favours paper as his medium.
+Michael Velliquette is an absolutely prolific artist who favors paper as his medium.
 The above work is a “cut paper collage” showing a wild riverside scene complete with animals.

-In addition to his “cut paper collages”, Velliquette specialises in “cut paper sculptures”.
-The image above shows a colourful example.
+In addition to his “cut paper collages”, Velliquette specializes in “cut paper sculptures”.
+The image above shows a colorful example.